Brexit: Barnier says withdrawal agreement is best deal possible

 “It is now for the UK leaders to build a stable and positive majority for a deal.
 We are waiting for the next steps from the UK government but we are ready to work again on the political declaration.”

+But Mr Coveney insisted on the “willingness of the EU to be flexible in the context of the future relationship deal.
+If the UK wants to change its red lines or approach I think they would get a generous approach.”

+He said Mr Barnier had confirmed that the “EU continues to approach Brexit as one and that the EU position is the Irish position and vice versa”.
+Mr Coveney said the EU remains firmly supportive of the withdrawal agreement, including the “guarantees and fallback mechanisms to ensure that there will be no physical infrastructure between the two jurisdictions on the island of Ireland”.

-On Monday morning Downing Street ruled out seeking changes to the Belfast Agreement in an attempt to overcome the impasse over the Northern Ireland backstop.
+Downing Street on Monday morning ruled out seeking changes to the Belfast Agreement in an attempt to overcome the impasse over the backstop.

 The spokesman also dismissed a report that the prime minister wanted to replace the backstop with a bilateral agreement between Dublin and London.
 “It’s not something that we’re looking at,” he said.